leemillward/eslint-config/README.md

 ### @leemillward/eslint-config

-Our default export contains all of our ESLint rules, including ECMAScript 6+.
+Our default export contains all of our base ESLint rules, including ECMAScript 6+.
 It requires `eslint`, `eslint-plugin-import` and `eslint-plugin-vue`.

 1. Install the correct versions of each package, which are listed by the command: